esteban-riv/projectargus/README.md

 The notebook "Model Application.ipynb" will load and apply this objects for predicting the new labels.
 The results of this notekooks are two .csv files that are used in the frontend.

+For Deep Learning we have the notebook "Spec Generator.ipynb" with which Power Spectrum and Spectograms can be generated from exported data from Vibration Analysis software.
+The data result of this transformation was provided in the previous section of this file.

-For Deep Learning two Colab files are used:
+To get into Deep Learning models two Colab files are used:

 <a href="https://colab.research.google.com/drive/1hP9gDx5AkAymNtzz9ZdeJgjlLtmZ0C-p?usp=sharing">Spectograms</a>